EBISPOT/ICBO2017/README.md

 ```
 >: bin/solr stop
 ```
-...and now get the extra BioSolr stuff.
-We'll be using this later in the tutorial
+...and now get the tutorial material

 Check out the code for this demo into your preferred directory - we're going to be using `~/Projects/`:
 ```